stajichlab/stajichlab.github.io/tools/index.md

 # <i class="fas fa-tools"></i>Tools

-Software written or contributed to by the lab.
+Links to Projects and Software written or contributed to by the lab.

 {% include search-info.html %}